-Although this is an individual decision, anyone can benefit from LTC coverage in the event of an unanticipated injury or illness.
+Although this is an individual decision, anyone can benefit from LTCI coverage in the event of an unanticipated injury or illness.
 However, the urgency of such a purchase increases based on a person’s assets, medical history, age, and income.
 Some of the factors that justify considering this investment include:

 - Family members to whom you wish to leave your property